lfr/lfr.github.io/blog/_posts/2020-03-04-these-arent-the-types.md

 layout: post
 title: These aren't the types you're looking for
 summary: >-
-  Imagine you need a property for text values.
+  Imagine your object needs a property for text values.
 You declare it as string, right?
 Wrong!&nbsp;&#x1F631;
 image: /assets/2020/not-the-string.png
 ---